SAP-archive/teched2020-DEV264/README.md

 SAP Cloud Platform Workflow Management is a serivce enabling customers to automate workflows, manage decisions and gain real time visibility into processes.
 The following key capablities are part of this service.
 - **Workflow** - Automating processes,extending processes or orchestrating process steps across line of business applications.
-- **Business Rules**
+- **Business Rules** - Managing decisions centrally and seperat decision logic from application logic.
-- **Process Visivility**
+- **Process Visivility** - Real time visibility into business process across processes and insight to actions.
-- **My Inbox**
+- **My Inbox** - Enable business users to claim and complete their workflow tasks with FIORI user expereince.
-Workflow management provides **Live Process Content** enabling customers to accelerate workflow automation by confifuring or extending these process content.
+Workflow management provides **Live Process Content** enabling customers to accelerate workflow automation by configuring or extending these process content.

+In this excercise you will learn advanced capabilities of Workflow Management are included.
+- Prinicipal Propagation - How to call APIs from Workflow using the credentials of a process participant.
+- Reference Subflow - How to modularize workflows.
+- Substitution - Substitute a user during absence with another user so that all workflow tasks will be assigned to the substitute.
+- Insight to Action - Notifying Process Admins or Process Owners as and when process status changes to Failed, Suspended, Overdue or threshold violation.
+Enable business users to perform action based on process status. for eg: Workflow task attributes like priority from process visiblity.
+- Define Process events using Workflow attributes

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are
+- SAP Cloud Platform Workflow Management Subscription
+- Basic knowledge of SAP Cloud Platform

 ## Exercises